Best Juicers in Canada — Shopping Guide and Top Picks

 - They're more versatile.
 Slow juicers can also be used for making nut milk and butter if their build and materials allow that.

 - They produce a less oxygenated product.
-Since there’s no high-speed rotation and hence, direct contact with oxygen, the juice will be less likely to separate and will have a longer shelf life.
+The absence of high-speed rotation eradicates direct contact with oxygen.
+As a result, the juice will have a longer shelf life.

 - They easily deal with leafy greens.
 A masticating juicer can grind leaves and stems more thoroughly, and you'll get a better yield of the final product.